 Basic Shamanic Concepts

-The concepts and beliefs of shamanism are very foreign to many people, especially those brought up in Western culture.
-Those societies who are in the process of adopting Western culture still practice certain shamanic ways, but many of the people do not realize the significance of these practices; they see them as a hindrance.
+The concepts and beliefs of shamanism are very foreign to many people, especially those brought up in a Western culture.
+Those societies that are in the process of adopting Western culture still practice certain shamanic ways, but many of the people do not realize the significance of these practices; they see them as a hindrance.